qdm12/hbc/README.md

 It is an **API** of homomorphic binary operations such as binary comparison or binary Euclidian division using the library _HElib_.

 ## 2. What is in there?
+- It is written in C++ and is cross-platform with Vagrant
 - The **core API** is in *src/he.cpp*.
 - The code that is ran as an **example** is in *src/main.cpp*.
 - Some other classes are in *src/helper_functions.cpp*